The Adventure of Sherlock Holmes’ Smarter Brother

 The Woman in Red

-The particular demon invading the peace of Ted Pierce’s mind re-enacts the famous scene from The Seven Year Itch in an underground garage, and dressed all in red.
+The particular demon invading the peace of Ted Pierce’s mind re-enacts the famous scene from Billy Wilder’s The Seven Year Itch in an underground garage, and dressed all in red.
 She (Kelly LeBrock) even does it twice, so our boy can’t miss the point.

 He’s an adman, she’s an agency model.
 He telephones her across the office but gets the very aggressively plain Ms. Milner (Gilda Radner) by mistake without knowing it.
-He sets up a date which rather than going awry doesn’t come off at all.
+He sets up a date that rather than going awry doesn’t come off at all.

+That little contretemps has its revenges, and meanwhile Wilder branches out in a wide view of Pierce’s coterie, three chums (Joseph Bologna, Michael Huddleston, Charles Grodin), a married philanderer, a married woman’s lover, and the other other man.
 Pierce is a married man all the way, so his steps toward straying are crafty and clumsy.
 He changes his look and is received in the boardroom with a staring POV like Buddy Love.
 Caught shaving fully-dressed for a nighttime rendezvous, he replies backwards from Humbert Humbert that his wife’s not crazy, so he is.

-In the clinches there is the betrayal of the noisy water bed, like Emerson in The Stranger: “When you commit a crime...”
-The scene has amusing lyrics:
+In the clinches there is the betrayal of the noisy water bed, like Emerson in Welles’ The Stranger, “when you commit a crime...The scene has amusing lyrics,

 Baby let’s just take off our clothes

-And get naked from our head to our toes
+and get naked from our head to our toes.

+The photo session (model as Bo-Peep) has another song with another singer (Dionne Warwick) in three or four of her finest minutes.
 Wilder’s best shot has him perched on a high ledge in a bathrobe as a news crew sets up a camera in a long shot that zooms right in to a close-up seen on TV around the dining room table in his home.
 The conclusion puts down a vaudeville five for Blake Edwards’ 10 and doubles it with the superb final jest.

 Haunted Honeymoon

 The strange, bizarre murder at the outset is an error revealed near the end.
-After the credits, during which John Morris rises to new heights, Wilder effortlessly re-creates a New York radio broadcast.
-This week’s episode of Manhattan Mystery Theatre also bears the title “Haunted Honeymoon”.
+After the credits, during which John Morris rises to new heights, Wilder effortlessly re-creates a New York radio broadcast, this week’s episode of Manhattan Mystery Theatre also bears the title “Haunted Honeymoon”.
 For once, the sound effects man is not a figure of fun.
-He’s an artist, like all the rest: the deep-voiced announcer, the well-trained actors (Radner’s dramatic voice is a skilled attunement, added to her Thirties character voice).
-The script takes on a life of its own...
+He’s an artist like all the rest, the deep-voiced announcer, the well-trained actors (Radner’s dramatic voice is a skilled attunement, added to her Thirties character voice).
+The script takes on a life of its own.

-The direction hews close enough to its models to diligently give one a start occasionally, but is also modern and flexible enough to allow Dom DeLuise as Aunt Kate to relieve his excruciatingly funny number with an occasional hoot.
+The main framework is established as radio at its highest.
+The cinematic equivalent is built of several well-known models, and some unfamiliar.
+The bed panel from Frank Strayer’s The Monster Walks, the arm-holding-candelabra from Cocteau’s La Belle et la Bête, his passage through glass, Dreyer’s Vampyr (the viewing window in the premature coffin).
+There are jokes that are not jokes.
+Wilder mentions a widower.
+“Widower than what?” asks Bryan Pringle as Pfister, the butler.
+“A widow man?The psychological component is rather breathtaking in its virtuosity and fulfillment on any number of levels, of course it’s all gag material finally, but played so expertly.
+The direction hews close enough to its models to diligently give one a start on occasion, but is also modern and flexible enough to allow Dom DeLuise as Aunt Kate to relieve his excruciatingly funny number with an occasional hoot.
 All of the performances are very carefully rendered, and then filmed to give a nuance of freedom.
 Peter Vaughan’s Transatlantic accent is a welcome touch.

 There is a werewolf, and a plot to scare the bridegroom out of his stammering w’s, and a changed will, with plenty of bizarrerie solidly formed and yet transparent as nicely-observed comedy.
 To describe it at all is to diminish the evanescence and resonance of it.
 In the end, the happy honeymooners depart the broadcast, and the werewolf turns to look at the camera, then walks down the road after them as double doors slowly shut behind him like a slitted version of an iris-out.